tycobbb/Reactor/README.md

 }
 ```

 Seems like there's a wizard behind the curtain, right?
 There is, so let's get a good look at his underthings.
-Under the hood
-there are some connections being made on the sly between the two building blocks of Reactor, `MTRComputation` and `MTRDependency`.
+Reactor has two core building blocks, `MTRComputation` and `MTRDependency`, which are linked up on the sly to provide the reactivity.

 ### Computations
 An `MTRComputation` is created every time you call `-autorun:`&mdash;it is an object that encapsulates the block you pass to